ninja33/ODH/doc/development.md

 ## Start your own script

 If you want to display your own online dictionary content, you need build the script by yourself.
-Because of security issue, the script can only be loaded within Chrome extension naming space.
-So, currently you can only run your own script in development mode.
-Or you can send PR to me, and I will include it in next release.
+Because of security issue, the script currenly can only be running in HTML3 sandbox, but it's enough to complete your work.

 ### Framework & Workflow